Delta Lake supports most of the options provided by Spark DataFrame read and write APIs for performing batch reads and writes on tables.

 NullType), but are still stored in the schema.
-When a different data type is received for that column, Databricks Delta merges the schema to the new data type.
+When a different data type is received for that column, Delta Lake merges the schema to the new data type.
 If we receive a

 NullType for an existing column, we will keep the old schema, and drop the new column during the write.

 NullType in streaming is not supported.
 Since you must set schemas when using streaming this should be very rare.

 NullType is also not accepted for complex types such as

 By default, overwriting the data in a table does not overwrite the schema.
 When overwriting a table using

 replaceWhere, you may still want to override the schema of the data being written.
 You can choose to replace the schema and partitioning of the table by setting:

 Delta Lake supports the creation of views on top of Delta Lake tables just like you might with a data source table.

 These views integrate with table access control to allow for column and row level security.